 Helps to Ameliorate Menopausal Symptoms

-Few women are lucky enough to escape the onslaught of unwelcome menopausal symptoms, and that is why finding a natural cure by way of consuming tofu, is the way to go!
-Isoflavones are frequently described as being phyto-oestrogens, that is to say, they imitate a weak form of the hormone oestrogen, and to that end, some sufferers find that consuming tofu ameliorates various peri-menopausal symptoms such hot flushes and low mood .
+Few women are lucky enough to escape the onslaught of unwelcome menopausal symptoms, and that is why finding a natural cure by way of consuming tofu is the way to go!
+Isoflavones are frequently described as being phyto-oestrogens, that is to say, they imitate a weak form of the hormone oestrogen, and to that end, some sufferers find that consuming tofu ameliorates various peri-menopausal symptoms such as hot flushes and low mood .